LISTS OF FAVOURITES

 The Big Country

 That's my first list, albeit an ever changing one, because film favourites do fluctuate - too much exposure diminishes the appeal of some of them, and there are films on this list that I've just seen too many times.
-I need a break from them.
-Some movies once enjoyed, also appear increasingly dated with the passage of the years.
+I know almost every word of them and I need a break from them.
+Some movies which were once enjoyed, also appear increasingly dated with the passage of the years.
 I am proud of the fact however that there are pictures here from six separate decades from 'The Caine Mutiny' (1954) to 'Kingdom of Heaven' (2005), and multiple different genres are represented, as well as one black and white movie 'The Apartment', and one foreign language film 'Downfall'.
 I have written some film reviews on another site, and may eventually transfer some of these to this site, and add more.
 The reviews I have written so far, are linked to above.

 1) James Stewart